npnothard/npnothard/README.md

 ## 📜 Publications

-- **_Serverless Orchestration at the Edge via Integrated Placing, Scheduling, and Splittable Routing_**
+- **_Serverless Orchestration at the Edge via Integrated Online Placing, Scheduling, and Splittable Routing_**
   **Yuchen Yang** and Shaowei Wang.
   *IEEE/ACM Transactions on Networking*, 2025. *(Under Review, in submission for almost a year ... )*